MicrosoftDocs/fabric-docs/docs/data-science/use-ai-samples.md

 # Use end-to-end AI samples in Microsoft Fabric

-The [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] software as a service (SaaS) experience in [!INCLUDE [product-name](../includes/product-name.md)], can help professionals in the field of machine learning to easily build, deploy, and operationalize their machine learning models in a single analytics platform, while collaborating with other key roles.
+The [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] software as a service (SaaS) experience in [!INCLUDE [product-name](../includes/product-name.md)] can help professionals in the field of machine learning to easily build, deploy, and operationalize their machine learning models in a single analytics platform, while collaborating with other key roles.
 Begin here to understand the capabilities that the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] experience offers and explore examples of how machine learning models can address your common business problems.

 ## Install Python libraries

 Some of the end-to-end AI samples require additional libraries when you're developing machine learning models or doing ad hoc data analysis.
 You can use either of the following options to quickly install these libraries for your Apache Spark session.

-### Install with in-line installation capabilities
+### Install with inline installation capabilities

-You can use the in-line installation capabilities (for example, `%pip` or `%conda`) in your notebook to install new libraries.
+You can use the [inline installation capabilities](python-guide/python-library-management.md#in-line-installation) (for example, `%pip` or `%conda`) in your notebook to install new libraries.
 This option installs the libraries only in the current notebook and not in the workspace.

 To install a library, use the following code.
 Replace `<library name>` with the name of your library, such as `imblearn` or `wordcloud`.